andrewt110216/inbox-wizard/README.md

 taught it what to do with an email, it will do it...in the blink of an eye.
-The macro parses information found in the email subject, body, and attachment names, and cross-references these data points against the Excel data tables to lookup what actions to take: a) file the email direclty into a subfolder, b) save an attachment and then file the email, or c) leave it in the inbox for a human to look at.
+The macro parses information found in the email subject, body, and attachment names, and cross-references these data points against the Excel data tables to lookup what actions to take: a) file the email directly into a subfolder, b) save an attachment and then file the email, or c) leave it in the inbox for a human to look at.
 The data tables provide a user-friendly way to pass knowledge to the macro.
 In the data tables, you can: